 All eligible CRP landowners or operators and beginning, socially disadvantaged, and veteran farmers and ranchers are eligible to participate in CRP TIP.
 CRP transition incentive payments, however, cannot be made to the retiring CRP owner or operator if transition of the land is to a family member.
 But a beginning, socially disadvantaged, or veteran farmer or rancher family member may participate in TIP to receive the conservation benefits and assistance.

-Although CRP-TIP has only been around since the 2008 Farm Bill, it has already had a major impact in rural America.
-Due to the high demand for the program, FSA expended all of the funding available for CRP-TIP in just a few short years, enrolling over 1,700 producers covering more than 275,000 acres of land in 26 states.
+Due to the high demand for CRP-TIP, FSA expended all of the funding available for the program under the 2008 Farm Bill in just a few short years, enrolling over 1,700 producers covering more than 275,000 acres of land in 26 states.
+Demand for the program has been similarly high under the 2014 Farm Bill.

 CRP-TIP has been used to: